Fuel saving device: Electronic devices

 Some electronic devices are marketed as fuel savers.
 The Fuel Doctor FD-47, for example, plugs into the vehicle's cigarette lighter and displays several LEDs.
 It is claimed to increase vehicle fuel economy by up to 25% through "power conditioning of the vehicle's electrical systems", but Consumer Reports detected no difference in economy or power in tests on ten separate vehicles, finding that the device did nothing but light up.
 Car and Driver magazine found that the device contains nothing but "a simple circuit board for the LED lights", and disassembly and circuit analysis reached the same conclusion.
 The maker disputed claims that the device has no effect, and proposed changes to the Consumer Reports testing procedure, which when implemented made no difference to the results.

 Another device described as 'electronic' is the 'Electronic Engine Ionizer Fuel Saver'.
 Testing of this device resulted in a loss of power and an engine compartment fire.

-There are also genuinely useful 'emissions-control defeat devices' that operate by allowing a vehicle's engine to operate outside government-imposed tailpipe emissions parameters.
-These government standards force factory engines to operate outside their most efficient range of operation.
+There are also 'emissions-control defeat devices' that operate by allowing a vehicle's engine to operate outside government-imposed tailpipe emissions parameters.
+These government standards may force factory engines to operate outside their most efficient range of operation.
 Either engine control units are reprogrammed to operate more efficiently, or sensors that influence the ECU's operation are modified or 'simulated' to cause it to operate in a more efficient manner.
 Oxygen sensor simulators allow fuel-economy reducing catalytic converters to be removed.
 Such devices are often sold for "off-road use only".

 Thermodynamic efficiency

 The reason why most devices are not capable of producing the claimed improvements is based in thermodynamics.
 This formula expresses the theoretical efficiency of a petrol engine:

 where η is efficiency, rv is the compression ratio, and γ is the ratio of the specific heats of the cylinder gases.

 Assuming an ideal engine with no friction, perfect insulation, perfect combustion, a compression ratio of 10:1, and a 'γ' of 1.27 (for gasoline-air combustion), the theoretical efficiency of the engine would be 46%.

 For example, if an automobile typically gets 20 mpgUS with a 20% efficient engine that has a 10:1 compression ratio, a carburetor claiming 100 mpgUS would have to increase the efficiency by a factor of 5, to 100%.
 This is clearly beyond what is theoretically or practically possible.
-A similar claim of 300 mpgUS for any vehicle would require an engine (in this particular case) that is 300% efficient, which violates the First Law of Thermodynamics.
+A similar claim of 300 mpgUS for any vehicle would require an engine (in this particular case) that is 300% efficient, which violates the first law of thermodynamics.

-Extremely efficient vehicle designs capable of achieving 100 mpgUS (such as the VW 1l) do not have substantially greater engine efficiency, but instead focus on better aerodynamics, reduced vehicle weight, and using energy that would otherwise be dissipated as heat during braking.
+Extremely efficient vehicle designs capable of achieving 100 mpgUS (such as the VW 1L) do not have substantially greater engine efficiency, but instead focus on better aerodynamics, reduced vehicle weight, and using energy that would otherwise be dissipated as heat during braking.